ruialgomes/COFinder/README.md

 *python -m venv ’environment_name’* for **Windows**.
 OR   *python3 -m venv ’environment_name’* for **Unix/Mac**.

-*  Where you will change “environment_name” to a name of your preference, like “concret_venv”.
+*  Where you will change “environment_name” to a name of your preference, like “cofinder_venv”.
 Then you need to activate the environment using:

 *’environment_name’/Scripts/activate* for **Windows**   OR   *source ’environment_name’/bin/activate* for **Unix/Mac**